Logo

 Andre & Angel

-A Spiti Valley bike tour package is a guided motorcycle expedition through the Spiti circuit in Himachal Pradesh.
-It typically includes a Royal Enfield motorcycle, fuel, accommodation, meals, a road captain, mechanic, backup vehicle, and riding gear.
-The route covers Kinnaur, Spiti Valley, Chandratal Lake, Kunzum Pass, and exits via Manali.
-Travel Coffee runs these as fixed-departure group expeditions with full local support.
+A Spiti bike trip package is a guided motorcycle expedition through the Spiti circuit in Himachal Pradesh.
+It typically includes a Royal Enfield motorcycle, fuel, accommodation, meals, a road captain, mechanic, backup vehicle, riding gear and permits.
+The route covers Kinnaur, Spiti Valley, Chandratal Lake, Kunzum Pass and exits via Manali.
+Travel Coffee runs these as fixed-departure group expeditions and also offers private customised rides with full local support from a Himachali team.